sebastiaanluca/laravel-skeleton-deprecated-2/README.md

 ## Features

+- Laravel 5.5 and PHP 7.1
 - Single command initialization
+- Fully provisioned Homestead vagrant VM
-- All most common dev tech included
+- All most common dev tech and services included
+- No-downtime Envoy script to immediately deploy to production
 - Ready-to-go production backups using spatie/laravel-backup

-### Laravel

-- PHP 7.1
-- Laravel 5.5
+- And much more!

 ### Virtual machine